 - 1. Loosen the jam nut on the spring tension.
-Figure 70 - 2.
+Figure 78 - 2.
 Remove the connector link to allow the chain to be removed. - 3.
 Once the chain is removed remove the bolt on the front of the tension system. - 4.
 To remove the idler assembly, remove the bolt that secures the lower pivot pin in the idler assembly.
-Figure 70 - 5.
+Figure 78 - 5.
 Remove the pin and idler assembly.
-The idler can then be disassembled like the earlier Model years.
+The idler can then be disassembled like the Model Year 2019.

-- 6. The idler assembly is disassembled in same manner as the previous years. - 7.
-Install in the reverse order. - To adjust the chain, loosen the locknut (A) on the adjustment rod.
-Figure 71 - 9.
-Turn the adjustment nut (B) until the tension indicator is flush with the washer at the end of the spring. - 10.
+- 6. Install in the reverse order. - 7.
+To adjust the chain, loosen the locknut (A) on the adjustment rod.
+Figure 79 - 8.
+Turn the adjustment nut (B) until the tension indicator is flush with the washer at the end of the spring. - 9.
 Tighten the locknut against the adjustment nut to hold the spring in place.